-Multicast VLAN Registration (MVR) is designed for applications (such as Media-on-Demand (MoD)) using multicast traffic across a network.
-MVR allows one single multicast VLAN to be shared among different subscriber VLANs on the network.
+Multicast VLAN Registration (MVR) is designed for applications (such as Media-on-Demand (MoD)) using multicast traffic across an Ethernet ring-based service provider network.
+MVR allows one single multicast VLAN can be shared amoung different subscriber VLANs on the network.

-This improves bandwidth utilization by reducing multicast traffic in the subscriber VLANs and simplifies multicast group management.
+This improves bandwidth utilization with reduced multicast traffic in the subscriber VLANs and easy multicast group management.